tosterlolz/HanaCore/README.md

 just run # this builds the kernel and runs qemu
 ```

-## build your own program of this kernel
+## build your own program for this kernel
 ### example shell code
 ```cpp
 // shell.cpp